 "Finally finished this class.
 So much great info.
 I especially like the tips about tissue paper.
 I used it for a piece and helped get rid of the "flat" look.
 Thanks so much!!" - J

-Bebe Keith is a paper mosaic artist in St. Paul, MN.
+Bebe Barbara Benson Keith is a mixed media artist in St. Paul, MN.
 She began her professional art career as a glass mosaic artist and created over 500 pieces, large and small.
-These days she’s deep into paper mosaics and loves it!
+These days she’s deep into paper mosaic collages and loves it!

 She has also been kept busy as a public artist, designing and creating works for hospitals, universities, libraries, an event center, the MSP airport and more.